 Accelerator supports building within ClearCase dynamic views and provides the Ledger feature, which can track files that change as a result of a change to the view's configuration specification.
-(See "ElectricAccelerator Ledger File" in the ElectricAccelerator Electric Make Users Guide.)
+(See "ElectricAccelerator Ledger File" in the ElectricAccelerator Electric Make User Guide.)

-Accelerator 7.1 in GNU Make 3.81 emulation mode was tested against the following ClearCase environment:
+This version of Accelerator in GNU Make 3.81 emulation mode was tested against the following ClearCase environment: